 "Kjell Espmark won't say if there are new criteria [for Nobel Literature Prizes].
 'What is important,' he says, 'is changing the criteria so the decision remains unpredictable.'"
 Stuart Tiffen, DW, Made for Minds.Say what?

-It is, indeed, truly difficult to convey the criteria used for accept/decline decisions, but most literary journals at least try to clarify the type of work they seek.
+It is truly difficult to convey the criteria used for accept/decline decisions, but most literary journals at least try to clarify the type of work they seek.

 As do other editors, we suggest reading recent issues of our publication to get a feel for what we publish.
-In addition, we've described the following criteria in previous calls for submission:
+In addition, we describe the criteria each year in calls for submission.

 Take heart in knowing that even famous writers have been turned down at times, most rejections not quite so tongue-in-cheek as publisher Arthur Fifield's letter to Gertrude Stein:

 Dear Madam, I am only one, only one, only one.
 One one being, one at the same time.
 Not two, not three, only one.
 Only one life to live, only sixty minutes in one hour.
 Only one pair of eyes.
 Only one brain.
 Only one being.
 Being only one, having only one pair of eyes, having only one time, having only one life, I cannot read your M.S. three or four times.
 Not even one time.
 Only one look, only one look is enough.
 Hardly one copy would sell here.
 Hardly one.
 Hardly one.

 Sincerely yours,And this letter from Edward Weeks of The Atlantic in 1949, when Kurt Vonnegut was still unknown, hangs in the Kurt Vonnegut Memorial Library in Indianapolis (Slaughter-House Five is rumored to have developed out of one of the rejected samples):

 Dear Mr. Vonnegut,In our standard Bacopa decline letter, we address each author by name/title of submitted work, express appreciation for the submission, and write,